znamenap/template/README.md

 # Overview

-This project is supposed to provide API of the Template.
+This project is supposed to provide API of the Contoso.

 # NuGet Package Products

-In order to support the consumer, this project produces Template NuGet packages.
+In order to support the consumer, this project produces Contoso NuGet packages.

-## Template
+## Contoso

-This package contains all the assemblies the consumer needs in order to make the goal of the Template.
+This package contains all the assemblies the consumer needs in order to make the goal of the Contoso.

 # Build

 You can build the product via command line:
 ```
-PS> dotnet build .\Template.sln
+PS> dotnet build .\Contoso.sln
 ```

 ## Build Output